The Girl Who Goes

 Back in 2011 — during my very first trip abroad — my boyfriend at the time and I took a road trip.
 We went from Stuttgart, Germany, where he lived, to Neuschwanstein Castle in the Bavarian Alps.
 I remember being amazed at the palace, teetering above the foot of the mountains.
 It seemed like we had to hike for quite a while to reach it, but it paid off.

-More than 8 years later, it was the first stop of my recent trip with Matt through Germany, Austria, and Italy.
+More than eight years later, it was the first stop of my trip with Matt through Germany, Austria, and Italy.
 We were visiting Munich, which is only a couple of hours away from Neuschwanstein, so we decided to make a day trip out of it.
 We also opted not to join a tour group; instead, we did it on our own, renting a car in Munich for the day.

 Here’s how to plan your own trip from Munich to Neuschwanstein.